h-a-s-k/clewd/README.md

     * reuses the same chat on the website, based on the first prompt
     * false is less likely to get caught in a censorship loop

- 8. RetryRegenerate: (true)/false
+ 8. RetryRegenerate: (false)/true
     * uses the AI's own retry mechanism when you regenerate on your frontend
     * instead of a new conversation
-    * experiment before setting to false
+    * experiment with it

  9. StripAssistant: (false)/true
     * might be good IF your prompt/jailbreak itself ends with Assistant: